 How to recognize good art?

 What kind of art is noteworthy?
-What elements should be taken under consideration when buying art? – here are some pieces of advice, prepared by Anita Wolszczak from Art in House Auction House.
+What elements should be taken under consideration when buying art? – here are some pieces of advice, prepared by Anita Wolszczak and Aleksandra Kaczanowska, Art in House Auction House specialists.

-Investing in art, above all, should be a pleasure; it doesn’t matter if we create a collection or treat it as a one-time purchase.
+Investing in art, above all, should be an unique pleasure; it doesn’t matter if we create a collection or treat it as a one-time purchase.
 While choosing a painting, rely on your own taste – decoration of an area, where we live, simply ought to please ourselves.
-Beside this most essential value, there are measurable aspects, which we suggest to think through in a second step.

 If some piece of art appeals to ourselves, it is worth to acquaint with artistic biography of its creator.
-Attention should also be given to:
+Attention should be given especially to:

 - Artist’s education